Generalised Weber Functions: Class invariants by Shimura reciprocity

 The function field extension $\F_n / \Q (j)$ has Galois group isomorphic to $\Gl_2 (\Z / n \Z) / \{ \pm 1 \}$, where the isomorphism is defined by the following action of matrices on functions: \begin {itemize} \item $(f \circ M) (z) = f (M z)$ as above for $M \in \Gamma$; this implies in particular that also the $q$-expansion of $f \circ M$ has coefficients in $\Q (\zeta_n)$; \item $f \circ $ for $\gcd (d, n) = 1$ is obtained by applying to the $q$-expansion of $f$ the automorphism $\zeta_n \mapsto \zeta_n^d$; \item any other matrix $M$ that is invertible modulo $n$ may be decomposed as $M \equiv M_1 M_2 \pmod n$ with $\gcd (d, n) = 1$ and $M_1$, $M_2 \in \Gamma$, and

 \end {itemize}

-Shimura reciprocity makes a link between the Galois group of the function field $\F_n$ and the Galois groups of class fields generated over an imaginary-quadratic field by singular values of modular functions.
+Shimura reciprocity makes a link between the Galois group of the function field $\F_n$ and the Galois groups of class fields generated over an imag\-i\-nary-qua\-drat\-ic field by singular values of modular functions.